Product Review: Konjac (low-cal) noodles

 Or

-2. You're on a low-carb diet but want to save your carb allowance for something else, say a decadent chocolate dessert.
+2. You're on a low-carb diet but want to save your carb allowance for something else, say a chocolate dessert.

 Konjac – what is it?